 Preparation for akki roti

-- Wash and chop very finely – onions, chilies and coriander leaves.
-Grate the carrots & ginger.
+- Wash and chop very finely 1 small onions, 2 green chilies and handful of coriander leaves.
+Grate ½ carrot & ½ teaspoon ginger.
 If using sabsige, rinse well and chop finely.

-- Add 1 cup flour to a large bowl along with salt, cumin, chopped onions, chilies, coriander leaves and carrots.
+- Add 1 cup flour to a large mixing bowl along with 1/3 teaspoon salt, ½ teaspoon cumin, chopped onions, chilies, coriander leaves and carrots.
 Mix everything well.
-If using coconut & dill leaves add them too.
+You can also add about 2 to 3 tablespoons grated coconut & 2 to 3 tablespoons dill leaves.

 - You can make akki roti on a greased banana leaf, moist handkerchief, foil or parchment paper.